 - Require a lower monthly payment than what you can expect from a fixed-rate mortgage.

-The VA Loan program is the most powerful home loan program on the market for many veterans, service members and military families.
+A VA loan is a mortgage loan that is backed by the U.S. Department of Veterans Affairs, or VA.
+It is available to military service members, veterans, and their immediate family members.
+The VA loan program is the most powerful home loan option on the market for veterans, service members, and military families.
 These flexible, government-backed loans come with significant benefits that open the doors of homeownership to veterans who might otherwise struggle to obtain financing.

 Jumbo Loan Programs